 During Musaf, the section for Shabbos Rosh Chodesh is read instead.
-It begins at a yatzarta and ends mekadeish ha-shabbos ve-Yisrael ve-roshei chadashim.
+It begins at ayatzarta and ends mekadeish ha-shabbos ve-Yisrael ve-roshei chadashim.

 One who inadvertently concluded the blessing with the regular phrase, mekadeish ha-shabbos, has fulfilled his obligation.
-If one made other mistakes in Musaf, see footnote.
+If one made other mistakes in Musaf, see footnote37.

-31) See at length, Likkutei Sichos, vol. 35, p.
+36. See at length, Likkutei Sichos, vol. 35, p.
 187 ff.

-32) One who mistakenly recited the ordinary Shabbos Musaf (tikanta shabbos) but realizes his error before reciting the concluding blessing must return to ata yatzarta.
-However, if he already pronounced Hashem's name at the conclusion of the blessing, he should now conclude with the correct wording of mekadeish hashabbos ve-Yisrael ve-roshei chadashim and then add ve-na'aseh lefanecha be-temidei ha-yom u've-korban musaf rosh chodesh hazeh, then continue with retzei as usual.
+37. One who mistakenly recited the ordinary Shabbos Musaf (tikanta shabbos) but realizes his error before reciting the concluding blessing must return to ata yatzarta.
+However, if he already pronounced Hashem's name at the conclusion of the blessing, he should now conclude with the correct wording of mekadeish ha-shabbos ve-Yisrael ve-roshei chadashim and then add ve-na'aseh lefanecha be-temidei ha-yom u've-korban musaf rosh chodesh ha-zeh, then continue with retzei as usual.

-1) If he realizes his error only after beginning retzei, he should add ve-na'aseh etc. as above, after the words ve-hasheiv ha-avodah lid'vir beisecha.
-The same applies if he realizes his error after completing retzei but before reciting modim.
+1) If he realizes his error only after beginning retzei, he should add vena'aseh etc. as above, after the words ve-hasheiv ha-avodah lid'vir beisecha.